- As low as $95/Night

 Our calendar is refreshed in real-time & our nightly prices are accurately displayed.
 Simply enter your desired dates and click 'Book Now!'

-Appreciate sun-kissed mornings on the private deck when you choose this bright and cheery condo as your home base on the island.
-Complete with golf course vistas and a completely modernized interior, this cavernous hideaway is the best bet for year-round relaxation and fun.
+Savor sun-kissed mornings on the private deck when you choose this bright and cheery condo as your home base on the island.
+Complete with golf course vistas and a completely updated interior, this roomy hideaway is the best bet for year-round relaxation and fun.
 Located in the Colonnade Club just three miles from Arts Center Of Coastal Carolina, find everything you need within a fast drive.
 Spend blissful days between the shining coastline and the community’s shared pool and hot tub.

 THINGS TO KNOW